tykangler/Atlas/design.md

 may differ.
 "Northanger Abbey is a coming-of-age novel **and** a satire of Gothic novels".

 **Info boxes**: Wiki's info boxes are an easy/quick way to parse information.
 In the entry for "Northanger Abbey", we can see it's followed by "Persuasion."
-And that relationship can be consistently and easily parsed.
+Similar relationships can be consistently and easily parsed.

 **Implicitly matching entities**: In many cases, V<sub>from</sub>, or V<sub>to</sub> may not be explicitly mentioned in the same sentence.
+Instead a pronoun is used (he/she/it).
+We need to **analyze context** to find the meaning of the pronoun.
+If it is a relevant entity, further analyze the sentence.

+**Dependent Clauses**: the information may be present in a dependent clause beginning the sentence.
+"Born in Tatooine, Luke Skywalker ...".
+This sentence establishes a relationship between Luke Skywalker and Tatooine.
+Context should be determined to find subject.
+For example, "Born in Tatooine, He ..." should also match Luke Skywalker and Tatooine.

-#### Definition Finding
+#### Context Matching

+If pronoun, or indirect subject/object, found, then check preceding sentences for subject match.
+Indirect objects can be adding all nodes first with associated URLs, and checking whether the object has a link to an existing node.

+For indirect subjects, if 'he/she/they/him/her/them' check for person(s).
+If 'it/they/them' check for things(s).
+Should be simple to check if object or person by looking at wiki categories.

+If referencing a subject that isn't the article's subject, ignore.